Observation of photon-induced $W^+W^-$ production in $pp$ collisions at $\sqrt{s}=13$ TeV using the ATLAS detector: Modelling of signal and backgrounds

 Tracks from nearby additional $pp$ interactions can be matched to the interaction vertex and, thus, lower the efficiency of the exclusivity requirement.
 Their number depends on the density of additional $pp$ interactions and the number of tracks originating from these interactions.
 Data-driven techniques are used to derive corrections to the simulated events to further improve their description of the data, targeting the density of $pp$ interactions and the number of tracks per interaction separately.

 The simulated events are reweighted such that the distribution of the average number of $pp$ interactions per bunch crossing reproduces the one measured in the data.
 The longitudinal width of the beam spot, $\sigma^{\text{BS}}$, determines the average density, along $z$, of additional $pp$ interactions near the interaction vertex.
 The average longitudinal width of the beam spot varied throughout the data-collection period due to changes in the LHC beam optics.
 It was about 44~mm in 2015 and between 34 and 38~mm in 2016--2018 compared to 42~mm in MC simulation.
-The photon-induced MC samples were also produced with a beam spot width of 35~mm and these were used in the final analysis.
+The photon-induced MC samples were produced with both, the nominal conditions in MC simulation and also with a beam spot width of 35~mm to study the impact of these settings.
+Only the latter samples were used in the final analysis.
 To account for the different densities of additional $pp$ interactions in data and simulation, the beam spot width is effectively corrected by modifying the matching of tracks to the interaction vertex in simulation: tracks classified as originating from a pile-up interaction are counted in \ntrk\ if they have a longitudinal impact parameter $z$ within $1~\textrm{mm} \times\sigma^{\text{BS}}_{\textrm{MC}}/\sigma^{\text{BS}}_{\textrm{Data}}$ of \zlepvtx.
 The values for $\sigma^{\text{BS}}_{\textrm{Data}}$ are sampled from the LHC run conditions during Run 2 according to the luminosity taken at a given value of $\sigma^{\text{BS}}_{\textrm{Data}}$.

 An ancillary data measurement is used to determine the correction for the number of tracks from additional $pp$ interactions randomly matched to the interaction vertex, \ntrkpu.
 In same-flavour $Z\rightarrow \ell\ell$ events, this correction is obtained by counting the number of tracks satisfying the nominal selection criteria relative to a random position in $z$ that is well separated from the interaction vertex, $|\zlepvtx - z| > 10$~mm.
 Each event is sampled multiple times using non-overlapping regions in $z$.
 This procedure optimises the statistical power, but does not consider the actual distribution of \zlepvtx\ along $z$.
 To correct for the resulting bias, \ntrkpu\ is extracted as a function of the $z$-coordinate and weighted with the normalised beam spot distribution.